 BT: Were there any particular life lessons or moments of clarity?

-Katie: I feel like I learnt quite a lot from my trip and spending a lot of time in nature also gave me a great opportunity to reflect.
-I realised their are so many nice people out there that are willing to help you, all you must do is ask.
+Katie: I feel like I learned quite a lot from my trip and spending a lot of time in nature also gave me a great opportunity to reflect.
+I realized there are so many nice people out there that are willing to help you, all you must do is ask.
 Also that I really can do anything if I put myself out there and persevere.

 BT: What advice would you give anyone wishing to go on a solo trip?